 There are air-conditioned food courts open from 11am-9pm featuring Sri Lankan, Chinese, Indian, Thai and Korean dishes in the basements of the Liberty Plaza (R A De Mel Mawatha, Colombo 3), Majestic City (10 Station Road, Colombo 4) and Crescat Boulevard (Galle Road, Colombo 3) shopping malls.

 There’s an air-conditioned and more upmarket food court attached to the lobby of the new Z-Max Fairway Hotel behind the Dutch Hospital precinct that’s open to non-residents too.

 Now the city is coming to life again at night, Galle Face Green throbs with sunset action as kids fly kites, lovers promenade, and street hawkers offer snacks like prawns in a deep fried patty.

 At night, the well-heeled head for the five-star hotels, some of which have nightclub-cum-discos open at weekends, and all have live music each evening in their lobby bars.
 Having started small as an insiders' hangout with drinks patio, Rhythm & Blues (19/1, Daisy Villa Avenue, Duplication Road, Colombo 4; open nightly) has blossomed into the city's swing joint that doesn't get into its stride until after 10pm and continues with nonstop bar service and revelry.
 The food is pretty good too.
-Bistro Latino (Duplication Road, Colombo 4) throbs with Latin American music (and dancing) until 11pm.

 Shopping tips for sultry afternoons